Is it cheaper to rent – rather than buy – your kids' bikes?

 Now, you might see the £5/mth headline rental fee and think 'saddle do nicely', but there are a few added costs to consider:

-- Delivery fee of up to £40 for the first bike.
-The exact figure will vary.
+- Joining fee of £20 for the first bike.
+Delivery is free.

-- Exchange fee of £15 every time you swap bikes.
-This covers delivery of replacement bikes, and is a flat £15 every time.
+- Exchange fee of £20 every time you swap bikes.
+This covers delivery of replacement bikes, and is a flat £20 every time.
+(There's no exchange fee if you've had the same bike for over 18 months.)

 On the downside, you're liable if the bike's damaged or stolen.
 While normal wear and tear is fine (eg, stretched cables, worn tyres), you need to pay for what's deemed unacceptable damage (eg, rust, bent frames, missing parts).
 The cost varies according to the issue – see terms.